elastic/kibana/rfcs/text/0000_alert_actions_service.md

 # How we teach this

 A common pattern in Kibana is that of a service which provides a `registry` that is completely pluggable by any consumers.
-New action types and connectors can be added or reused by any plugin.
+New action types and handlers can be added or reused by any plugin.
 This is similar to the way the task manager is pluggable.
-Plugins will provide additional types and connectors.
+Plugins will provide additional types and handlers.
 And users would then be able to create any number of instances.

 `fire` The actual execution of the action directly with the necessary parameters